arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/2-HiveMigration.md

 1. Return to the **Command Prompt** window displaying the SSH connection to the MapR virtual machine.

-1. On the MapR virtual machine. run the following command to create a bash shell running as root.
+1. On the MapR virtual machine, run the following command to create a bash shell running as root.

     ```bash
     sudo bash